 I missed Sara’s message that night, but a week later I curled up on my couch at home to watch the recorded video of her talk.
 I wasn’t in a conference room, but I found myself in a different kind of meeting.
 An intimate gathering, just Sara, the Lord, and myself.
 This time, truth stung my eyes, and I let the tears flow.

-I am fairly certain that God’s message would have fallen on unprepared soil had I attended Sara’s talk in Greenville feeling like my typical self with my normal complexion and regular appetite.
+I am fairly certain that God’s message would have fallen on unprepared soil had I attended Sara’s talk in Greenville feeling like my typical self with my normal coloring and regular appetite.
 I would have listened earnestly to her talk, nodded in agreement, scribbled down quotes in my notebook, and applauded as she exited the stage.
 Maybe I would have gotten her signature in my copy of Every Bitter Thing is Sweet.
 But I’m not sure her words would have found their way in the maze from my head to my heart.

 My heart wasn’t ready.